Skip to main content

 Maintaining your makeup kit doesn’t have to be a chore.
 By building a few simple habits into your routine, you can ensure your products are safe, effective, and always ready to go.
 From knowing when it’s time to say goodbye to an old favorite to mastering the art of brush cleaning, these practices are essential for healthy skin and a flawless look.
 Let’s walk through the simple steps to keep your makeup collection in top shape, so you can feel confident in both your products and your application every single day.

-Know When to Toss Your Makeup
+Does Makeup Expire?
+When to Toss Your Products

 Just like the food in your fridge, makeup has a shelf life.
 Using products past their prime can introduce bacteria to your skin, especially around the delicate eye area.
 A good rule of thumb is to throw away old eye makeup, particularly mascara, which you should replace every three months.
 For other products, look for a small symbol on the packaging that looks like an open jar with a number (e.g., "12M"), which indicates how many months it’s good for after opening.
 As a general guide, liquid foundations and concealers last about a year, while powders and lipsticks can last up to two.
 If you notice a change in color, texture, or smell, it’s time to toss it.